ToAmano/MLWC/tutorial/installation.rst

 The package is composed of three part

-- command line interface to process data (written in python)
+- command line interface to process DFT/AIMD data (written in python)
 - module to train ML models (written in python)
 - module to infer dipole moment using ML models (written in C++)

-You can install the first two via python package installer `pip`, while we need cmake to install the last one.
+You can install the first two via python package installer ``pip``, while we need ``cmake`` to install the last one.

-## requirement for the C++ code

  Download